bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Speaker 6: 01:31:24

 Sorry, this is not about this topic, right?
-But just curiosity, how do you see the, how, I don't know how to ask, homomorphic encryption?
+But just curiosity, how do you see homomorphic encryption?
-How far do you think we are from fully, something that I, for example, can operate in a remote on data, on encrypted data in a remote, I don't know, for example, I save something in Google, in Google Drive,
+How far do you think we are from fully, something that I, for example, can operate in a remote on data, on encrypted data in a remote, I don't know, for example, I save something in Google, in Google Drive, for example, right?

-Speaker 1: 01:32:06

-for

-Speaker 6: 01:32:06

-example, right?
-And I can, for example, I don't know, add information to that file, to that encrypted file.
+And I can, for example, add information to that file, to that encrypted file.
 Do you think we will see something like that?

 Speaker 1: 01:32:21